TechGrounds-Cloud8/cloud8-QuincyTjia/project1_1/README.md

 # Project version 1.1
 This is project 1.1 for the Cloud Engineering cohort of Techgrounds.
-During this project I had to make a existing AWS architecture with only using CDK.
+During the first part of the project I had to make a existing AWS architecture with only using CDK.
 If I saw some improvements for the architecture, I was allowed to implement them.
+During the second part of the project, we only got some new requirements and we had to design everything ourselfs.
 In the directory 'Documents', you can find all the deliverables for this project.
 There is also the Project itself and the requirements decribed.
 This README file will contain the necessary information on how to use the application and how to deploy it.

 ## Requirements
 Before you can start using the app, there are a few requirements which are needed.